Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 ### The Model

 We built a neural network machine learning model that can predict the accountability rating of every school (district and charter) in Texas.
-The target for the model was the District Accountability Ratings and the features were:
+The target for the model was the District Accountability Ratings, and the features were:

 - Total Students
 - Attendance Rate
 - STAAR % ELA/READING at approaches grade level standard or above